-WELD 40 Intro Gas Tungsten Arc Welding (GTAW)
+WELD 40 Intro Gas Tungsten Arc Welding (GTAW) 4 units Transferable to CSU

 This course is an introduction to the Gas Tungsten Arc Welding (GTAW) process.
 The course covers welding techniques for welding mild steel, aluminum and stainless steel.
 The course will stress welding applications on flat and pipe stock in all positions to develop GTAW (also known as TIG) welding skills.
 Course content will include metal identification and welding symbols.